Overview of Europe's Spaceport

 Vega Launch Zone (ZLV)

-Vega is integrated and assembly in a mobile gantry.
+Vega is integrated and assembled in a mobile gantry.
 The Ariane and Vega Launch Control Centre share the same building.
 This enables optimum synergy between highly experienced operational teams.

 The LH2 and the LOX plants produce and store the liquid hydrogen and liquid oxygen needed to fuel the launcher’s engines.

 In the LH2 plant liquid hydrogen is produced by reforming methyl alcohol.
 The liquid hydrogen is then stored in one tank with a 110 m3 capacity and five mobile tanks, each with a 320 m3 capacity.

 The LOX plant liquefies air to produce liquid oxygen and liquid nitrogen.
 Liquid oxygen is stored in five mobile tanks, each with a capacity of 20 m3.
 The liquid hydrogen and liquid nitrogen are kept at a temperature of -253oC and -183oC respectively, Together they provide the propellant for the launcher’s engine and guarantee the immense thrust that an Ariane 5 requires to liftoff.